Carbon Footprint Reduction Strategies for SMEs

 Improving manufacturing efficiency is one of the most effective ways to lower emissions and costs:

 • Conduct an energy audit to identify the largest areas for potential savings.
-Prioritize upgrades to equipment, HVAC systems, lighting, etc. based on return on investment.
+Prioritise upgrades to equipment, HVAC systems, lighting, etc. based on return on investment.

 • Implement preventative maintenance programs to ensure equipment operates efficiently.
 Regular maintenance can improve energy performance by up to 20%.

 • Install sensors and monitoring systems to track energy usage.
-Use data to optimize performance and identify waste.
+Use data to optimise performance and identify waste.

 • Educate staff on sustainability best practices.
-Encourage energy conservation habits regarding lighting, machinery usage, etc. Incentivize employees to share efficiency ideas.
+Encourage energy conservation habits regarding lighting, machinery usage, etc. Incentivise employees to share efficiency ideas.

 Streamlining processes can unlock major carbon and financial savings, allowing funds to be reinvested into further emissions reductions efforts.